 Hopefully, these ideas get your creative juices flowing.
 I can’t wait to hear about the salt tray that you use with your kids.

 Interested in the alphabet tracing cards featured in this post?
+You can also use them to create tactile letters.
 Click below and buy them today.

 You can probably get the best price for most of the materials described above in your craft store or dollar store.
 I added several links below for some items that you can use to create your salt tray.
 There will be no additional cost to you when you make a purchase from a link, but a small portion of your purchase will be used towards maintaining this website…and for that, I thank you.